 When you emigrate, you do so knowing that you and your immediate family have Permanent Residency.
 For immigration purposes, ‘immediate family’ is defined as the investor, the investor’s spouse, and all their unmarried children under the age of 21 at the time of the visa application.
 That is, if the EB-5 application is filed before the child is 21 – even though he or she turns 21 during the process – your child is eligible for the EB-5 visa.
 Adopted children are also eligible.

 Your children may attend schools or apply to universities with the same rights as a US citizen.
 As long as they remain resident in the US, their rights do not end after they turn 21.
-Each member of the family may apply for citizenship after holding their green card for five years and dual citizenship is allowed by the United States.
-Your children will have the advantage of job opportunities in the US and in your country of origin.
+Each member of the family may apply for citizenship after holding their green card for five years and dual citizenship is allowed by the United States for UK citizens.
+Your children will always have the advantage of job opportunities in the US and in your country of origin.

 Funds may come from any legal foreign or US source; including gifts, loans, executive pension funds (SIPPS), trusts and divorce settlements.
 Whoever receives the visa must make the investment.
 Borrowed investment funds qualify as long as they are not secured by the assets of the EB-5 investment.